jgonzaga35/Flock/assumptions.md

     * messages will be sorted by date (newest first)
     * a query string matches a message if the query string is exactly contained within that message (cases matching)

+**standup**

+* standup_send:
+    * The maximum character is a message to standup_stand is 1000, while the length of the message in the queue can exceed 1000
+    * If a user changes his handle during standup period, the changed won't reflect in the standup message send

 **user_HTTP_wrapper**

 * user/profile